 These symptoms are similar to those seen in dogs with IVDD, meningitis, broken bones, and tumors.
 Therefore, veterinary neurologists at Southeast Veterinary Neurology (SEVN) will need to thoroughly examine your dog to determine the exact cause of their symptoms.

 Infection takes place when bacteria or fungus lodges in the intervertebral disc and its adjacent vertebrae, causing an abscess to form.
 Dogs can become infected in several different ways:

 - When bacteria or fungus enters the bloodstream

 - Through direct contamination (bite or puncture wound over the spinal column)

 - A migrating foreign body (like a grass awn) that entered the body via inhalation, ingestion, or a penetrating wound

-- X-rays may help us see infection of the disc and bones, which is shown as a wider or narrower-than-normal disc space between the affected vertebrae, and irregularity of the edges of the bones (end plates).
+- X-rays may help us see infection of the disc and bones, which is shown as wider or narrower than normal disc space between the affected vertebrae and irregularity of the edges of the bones (end plates).

 - We may also recommend CT and MRI if discospondylitis is not apparent in X-ray images or when weakness or wobbliness is present.

 On some occasions, we might recommend surgery to remove the infection.